Adversarial Concept Distillation for One-Step Diffusion Personalization: Methodology

 \textit{Second}, the \textit{student} receives a random noise $x_T \sim \mathcal{N}(0, 1)$ input and generates an output $x_0^{\text{st}}=\sdmodel^{st} (x_T,T,\textembedding)$.
 This output is guided by a combination of two objectives: \textit{(1) alignment losses} between the student and teacher, and \textit{(2) adversarial losses} between the student and real images.
 For the alignment objective, $x_0^{\text{st}}$ is passed through the teacher's forward diffusion process to obtain a noisy version $x^{st}_t = \alpha_t x_0^{\text{st}} + \sigma_t \epsilon, \epsilon \sim \mathcal{N}(0,1)$, which is then denoised by the teacher to yield the predicted $x_0^{\text{tc}}$.
 This $x_0^{\text{tc}}$ is detached via a stop-gradient operation and serves as the supervision target for computing the alignment losses against $x_0^{\text{st}}$.
 For the \textit{adversarial} objective, the student is optimized to fool an ensemble of discriminators, which are trained to distinguish the student-generated image $x_0^{\text{st}}$ from real images $x_0^r$. \textit{Third}, the discriminators are optimized to enhance their discriminative performance.
-The detailed loss functions are defined as follows.